SAP-samples/partner-reference-application/Tutorials/43-Multi-Tenancy-Features-Observability.md

 1. Open a terminal and run the command `npm add @cap-js/telemetry`.
 As a result, a dependency to the latest version of the @cap-js/telemetry is added to the *package.json* of your project.

-2. Add the two dependencies for the [OpenTelemetry Collector Metrics Exporter](https://www.npmjs.com/package/@opentelemetry/exporter-metrics-otlp-grpc) and the [OpenTelemetry Collector Traces Exporter](https://www.npmjs.com/package/@opentelemetry/exporter-trace-otlp-grpc) to the *package.json* by executing the commands `npm add @opentelemetry/exporter-metrics-otlp-grpc` and `@opentelemetry/exporter-trace-otlp-grpc`.
+2. Add the dependencies for the [OpenTelemetry Collector Metrics Exporter](https://www.npmjs.com/package/@opentelemetry/exporter-metrics-otlp-grpc) and the [OpenTelemetry Collector Traces Exporter](https://www.npmjs.com/package/@opentelemetry/exporter-trace-otlp-grpc) to the *package.json*.

-    ```
+    1. Open a terminal.

+    2. Run the command `npm add @opentelemetry/exporter-metrics-otlp-grpc`.

+    3. Run the command `npm add @opentelemetry/exporter-trace-otlp-grpc`.

 3. Make CDS write telemetry data to the SAP Cloud Logging service by adding the following code snippet to the profile `[production]` in the [*package.json*](../../../tree/main-multi-tenant-features/package.json):
     ```json